|2020 Australian Open odds||$34||$34||$29|

 Nowhere is this more evident than in the outright betting for the Australian Open – the first major on the tennis calendar.

 Compare the odds, browse the markets and find out everything you need to know about betting on Kyrgios.

-Is Nick Kyrgios good enough to win the Australian Open?
+Can Nick Kyrgios win the Australian Open?

 Ability is not the question.
 Kyrgios has all the shots and plenty more you won’t find in the textbook.
 He is quick, effortlessly powerful and boasts a flair for the extraordinary.

 The point of contention is whether Nicky possesses the application required to beat, and to become, the very best in the world.
 He is also prone to injury and is not the kind of character who plays through pain for the sake of a lost cause.

 Is Kyrgios good enough?
 Yes, without doubt.
 Does he want it enough?
 Probably not.

 All leading tennis bookmakers run futures markets, match odds and exotic bets for star players such as Nick Kyrgios.